 Holding of securities: The management company or the Sub-Fund manager has to make an application to obtain prior approval from the PBoC as a market participant and to register under CIBM Direct Access at PBoC.
 In this case the securities are registered in the name of "the management company - the name of the Sub-Fund" in accordance with the relevant rules and regulations, and maintained in electronic form via a securities account with the China Securities Depository and Clearing Corporation Limited ("CSDCC") for the exchange-traded bond market and with China Central Depository & Clearing Co., Ltd ("CCDC") or the Shanghai Clearing House ("SCH") for the inter-bank bond market.
 The Management Company or the Sub-Fund manager also appoints a local trading and settlement agent to execute transactions for the Sub-Funds.
-Subject to the applicable laws and regulations, the Company's Depository will make arrangements to ensure that the local trading and settlement agent acts as the Company's Depository's local correspondent and that it has appropriate procedures to properly safekeep the Sub-Fund's assets.
+Subject to the applicable laws and regulations, the Company's Depository's local correspondent and that it has appropriate procedures to properly safekeep the Sub-Fund's assets.